TorchlightSoftware/particle/README.md

 Once it has received the manifest and data for all sources, its status will change to 'ready'.
 In addition the collector has a function called 'ready' which takes a callback and will either call it immediately if the status is 'ready', or will call it once the status changes to 'ready'.
 As of this writing, there are no other statuses defined.

-The function you provide to onData (or collector.on 'data') will receive (data, event).
+The function you provide to collector.on '**' will receive (data, event).
 Data is the entire data root, and event is a description of the change which occurred.
 The event format follows the specification for a Delta (see Message Format in next section).
-All events will look like Deltas, even inserts and the data retrieved by the payloads.

 ## The Particle Message Format